 John Wengraf, playing the computer scientist, was one of the many European actors fleeing the Nazis to Hollywood in the late thirties.
 He initially moved to Britain in 1933, but struggled to find work.
 However, he jumped across the pond with a troupe playing on Broadway and decided to stay in America, and relocated to Los Angeles.
 As a native of Austria he had no trouble finding work as a Nazi in Hollywood films during the war, ironically portraying the very people he wanted to get away from.
 When the war ended, Wengraf had established himself as a reliable character actor with a haughty and intelligent charisma, but seldom got more than bit-parts and small supporting roles in either A or B movies.
 Science fiction fans may know him as the German scientist among the international crew of a moon rocket in the famously bad Columbia picture 12 to the Moon (1960).
 At 57 Wengraf was still a very handsome and charismatic actor in 1954, and it is something of a mystery why he never advanced further in his Hollywood career.

 Character actor William Schallert is good, as always, as Wengraf’s assistant.
 For sci-fi fans Schallert is something of a cult actor because of his numerous bit-parts in science fiction from 1949 all the way to 2010.
 He appeared in an episode of the TV show Space Control in 1951 before The Man from Planet X (1951, review).
-He went on to appear in Captive Women (1951, review), Invasion U.S.A (1952, review), Port Sinister (1953, review), the film serial Commando Cody: Sky Marshal of the Universe (1953), Tobor the Great (1954), Them!
-(1954), The Monolith Monsters (1957), The Story of Mankind (1957), and The Incredible Shrinking Man (1957), mostly in small bit-parts.
+He went on to appear in Captive Women (1951, review), Invasion U.S.A (1952, review), Port Sinister (1953, review), the film serial Commando Cody: Sky Marshal of the Universe (1953), Tobor the Great (1954, review), Them!
+(1954, review), The Monolith Monsters (1957), The Story of Mankind (1957), and The Incredible Shrinking Man (1957), mostly in small bit-parts.
 He had an actual substantial role as the head of CIA in the underrated A.I. movie Colossus: The Forbin Project (1970), appeared as Martin Short’s doctor in the hilarious sci-fi comedy Innerspace (1987).

 Philip Van Zandt is equally great in his role as the shifty, womanising death ray creator, and brings a nice bit of wry humour to the proceedings.
 Van Zandt was one of the great character actors of the golden age of Hollywood, and worked with directors like Alfred Hitchcock, Orson Welles and Joseph von Sternberg.
 Remarkably, throughout his over 300 film and TV appearances, he never once worked in a really bad production – his lowest rated film on IMDb has 4.6/10 points.
 He also appeared in Invisible Agent (1942, review), House of Frankenstein (1944, review) and The 27th Day (1957).